THE TAILOR

 “Who sent you?”

 He squinted through the peephole again.
-His measured eye reckoned the man two metres ten in height, and one ninety, perhaps two hundred kilos.
+His measured eye reckoned the man two metres ten.
 A big man.
-He was clean-shaven, square-jawed, piercing blue eyes, and a nose that Cyrano de Bergerac would not have sniffed at.
-It was the eyes that drew most of his attention though-they seemed to shimmer and spark in the gloom of the doorway.
+He was clean-shaven, square-jawed, with piercing blue eyes that were framed by black, bushy eyebrows.
+It was the eyes that drew most of his attention; they seemed to shimmer and spark in the gloom of the doorway.

 The man spoke.
 “I was given your name by Barry- Barry Allen.
 He says you are the best, and almost as quick as him at getting things done.”